bioimage-io/core-bioimage-io-python/README.md

 pip install -e . --no-deps
 ```

-There are different environment files that only install tensorflow or pytorch as dependencies available.
+There are different environment files available that only install tensorflow or pytorch as dependencies.

 ## 💻 Command Line